seiyar81/QtCreator-Jenkins-Plugin/README.md

 The plugin adds a red or green icon depending on the build status and provides a tooltip to show the current build status.

+It also displays the progress of currentlty running builds, and of the queued ones

 At the moment, commands to initiate a build are not supported but will hopefully make it into a future version.

 Supported Platforms